ClaudiaInSweden/hanneles_art_gallery/README.md

 ### Contact us

 The contact form includes a dropdown list to select a topic and a message box that allows for 500 characters.
-Wenn the text reaches 401 characters the character counter in the bottom left corner of the form will change to a red color.
+Wenn the text reaches 401 characters the character counter in the bottom right corner of the form will change to red.

 ![Contact us](static/readme-docs/others/contact.png)